Skip to main content

 Something always feels like it's about to go wrong.
 You're exhausted from being on alert all the time, even when there's nothing to be on alert about.

-You Don't Have to Keep It
+You Don't Have to Keep Living With Anxiety

 Anxiety can end up feeling like it’s a part of you.
 Like something you were born with, or something that happened to you, or just the way your mind works.
 It isn't.